TheWidlarzGroup/rn-emoji-keyboard/docs/docs/api/modal.md

 :::

 #### `sourceInfo`
-send the context of the presses emoji component like id
+send the context of the pressed component like id.

 <ApiTable typeVal='CategoryTranslation' defaultVal='en'/>